lnicola/blog/content/a-fun-nfs-bug.md

  - `gdalinfo` tries to open the file again and gets a permissions-related error

 Sure, this is a bit redundant, but it doesn't matter that much when you're reading 115 MB.
-But notice how the first `open` call works, then the next ones fail.
+Note how the first `open` call works, then but the next ones fail.

 In contrast, the newer GDAL works because it only tries to open the file once.
 So what's wrong, can we only read files once?